alexch/codelikethis/public/lessons/learn_to_code/variables.md

 Changing a variable (using ASSIGNMENT) just changes the name of an object.
 It does *not* change the data inside the object.

+This is analogous to a label being removed from one box and placed on a different box.

 # Many pointers can point to the same thing

     fruit = "Apple"